Intevation/intelmq-cb-mailgen-docker/README.md

 # IntelMQ development environment

-Use dockerfiles and/or compose file to build up a complete development environment for IntelMQ and fody.
+Use Docker-Compose to build up a complete development and test environment for IntelMQ, Manager, fody, mailgen and webinput

 ### FOR DEVELOPMENT ONLY!
 CONTAINS INSECURE PLAINTEXT PASSWORDS!